Living the Dream?

 Don’t rush.

-The temptation to tick off every landmark is real, but slowing down gives you room to actually live in the places you pass through.
+The temptation to tick off every landmark is real, but slowing down gives you room actually to live in the places you pass through.
 It turns a stop into a story, and a roadside camp into a memory.

 Leave room for bad days.